 Walking a Labyrinth

-Walking is known to be good for the management of stress and as an effective antidepressant. walking a Labyrinth is a special focused form of walking.
+Walking is known to be good for the management of stress in addition to an effective antidepressant.
+Therefore walking a Labyrinth is a special focused form of walking.

 For those of us continuously driven to attain goals in life and work, the labyrinth provides an exercise in relaxation.
-In going with the flow, we know that we can enjoy the journey for its own sake and relax in the knowledge that the goal will be there waiting for us when we arrive.
+In going with the flow, we know that we can enjoy the journey for its own sake.
+Relax in the knowledge that the goal will be there waiting for us when we arrive.

-This 'letting go ' process of walking the labyrinth calms the busy mind. it allows for an inner reflection and contemplation, and more creative problem-solving.
+This ‘letting go’ process of walking the labyrinth calms the busy mind.
+It allows for an inner reflection and contemplation.
+Furthermore, it allows more creative problem-solving.